RegainFlow/Self-Service-PaaS-Environment-Builder/CONTRIBUTING.md

 ## Project Overview

-**RegainFlow** is a Self-Service PaaS Environment Builder designed to accelerate developer velocity.
+**PaaS Builder** is a Self-Service PaaS Environment Builder designed to accelerate developer velocity.
 The platform integrates:

 - **GitOps-Driven**: Infrastructure as Code (IaC) source of truth
 - **Drift Detection**: Automated remediation of infrastructure drift